owaisghaf/QA-Project-GymBookingSystem/README.md

 ## 1. Project Introduction

-The purpose of this application is to allow for multiple customers to create bookings for different services and classes at the gym.<br> This includes PT sessions, Swimming, Boxing and High Intensity Interval Training (HIIT).
+The purpose of this application is to allow for multiple customers to create bookings for different services and classes at the gym such as: PT sessions, Swimming, Boxing and High Intensity Interval Training (HIIT).
+This is a Back-End system which was created using Spring Boot.
+This system can be linked to a Front-End interface in order to make API calls to customer and booking databases, allowing for a more efficient and simplified user experience.
 It utilises CRUD functionality where the 'customer' has a one-to-many relationship with 'Booking'.
 This will allow the gym itself to access the database and Create, Read, Update or Delete customer and booking information when needed.<br>
 <br>

 ## 2. Application Features